samaphp/microapp/README.md

 - ✅ Ready to be used as a Composer package
 - ✅ Auto-discovery of controller classes with route definitions inside the class itself
 - ✅ Optional CLI available via the `microapp-dev` package
+- ✅ Middleware (before/after) for logging, authentication, CSRF protection, and other cross-cutting concerns

 ## 🚀 Getting Started
 - Install via Composer: `composer require samaphp/microapp`